Verifone VX 520 Credit Card Terminal Setup

 - Lift up the latch to open the paper cover.

-- Drop the roll of paper into the printer tray with the paper feeding up from the bottom.
+- Drop the paper into the printer tray with the end of the roll feeding up from the bottom.

-- Close the cover with the end of the paper sticking out.
+- With the end of the paper sticking out, close the cover on the paper.